Radical (Rad) Love Exchange

 Love in Action!
 Stewardship Campaign 2024

-As we are having only one campaign this year (we have omitted the “close the gap” element), and because the results of our campaign inform our budgeting process, we would appreciate you making your pledge by the end of April.
-The board has proposed an 8% increase (in the operating budget) over last year which is reflected in our Stewardship Campaign goal.
+As we are having only one campaign this year (we have omitted the “close the gap” element), and because the results of our campaign inform our budgeting process, we appreciated that as many of you as possible made your pledge by the end of April as others can continue to come in.

-Your generous support will not only help us to literally “keep the lights on,” but also kindle the light in our collective congregational spirit and allow us to truly put on our Love in Action!
+Your generous support helps us to literally “keep the lights on” and also kindle the light in our collective congregational spirit and allow us to truly put on our Love in Action!
 Spotlights .
+Make a Pledge here.

 On behalf of the Stewardship Campaign Team,